 Holland America Line

-Holland America Line and its 15 ships in six classes is for the traditionalist that enjoys fine food and wine, afternoon tea, and ballroom dancing but also demands modern amenities like flexible dining arrangements, onboard activities, and entertainment options like the B.B.
+Holland America Line and its 15 ships is for the traditionalist that enjoys fine food and wine, afternoon tea, and ballroom dancing but also demands modern amenities like flexible dining arrangements, onboard activities, and entertainment options like the B.B.
 King Blues Club (on select ships).
 HAL’s Signature Class (Eurodam and Nieuw Amsterdam, each carrying about 2,100 guests) is the line’s most popular followed closely by the Rotterdam Class that includes Amsterdam, Rotterdam, Volendam, and Zaandam —all carrying between 1,390 and 1,440 passengers.
 Prinsendam, the only ship in The Elegant Explorer Class, is also well regarded and draws individuals that seek an intimate ship (she only accommodates 793 people) that offers longer itineraries to more adventurous destinations.
 Complimentary afternoon tea is another draw and Holland America jazzes things up with themes like Royal Dutch Tea, Indonesian Tea, and Cupcake Tea.
-If you love the concept of Holland America but prefer a brand-spanking new ship, the line’s first Pinnacle Class ship—the 2,650-passenger Koningsdam—made her debut in 2016, and her sister Nieuw Statendam takes her maiden sailing in December 2018.
-Mature couples and retired individuals make up the passenger compliment on HAL ships with some multigenerational families in the mix during the summer months.
+If you love the concept of Holland America but prefer a brand-spanking new ship, the line’s Pinnacle Class ships —the 2,650-passenger Koningsdam and Nieuw Statendam—are for you.
+Mature couples and retired individuals make up the passenger compliment on HAL ships with some multi-generational families in the mix during the summer months.

 Celebrity is also one of the only cruise lines that sail the Galapagos Islands.
-Their Xpedition class ships – Celebrity Xpedition, Celebrity Xperience and Celebrity Xploration – are much smaller, accommodating as little as 16 passengers or up to 100, the ships offer 7 night intensive cruises that hop between the islands.
+Their Xpedition class ships – Celebrity Xpedition, Celebrity Xperience, Celebrity Xploration – and new Flora class Celebrity Flora are much smaller, accommodating as little as 16 passengers or up to 100, the ships offer 7 night intensive cruises that hop between the islands.

 P&O Cruises UK

-If you’ve got an affinity for all things British and wish to sail out of Southampton, England, the Caribbean, or book a world cruise, consider venerable P&O Cruises UK and its fleet of eight ships catering to between 710 and 3,647 travelers.
+If you’ve got an affinity for all things British consider venerable P&O Cruises UK and its fleet of eight ships catering to between 710 and 3,647 travelers.
 Most passengers will be from Great Britain but you’ll also meet other Australians as well as a few Americans, Canadians, and Europeans.
 Two of P&O’s ships—Arcadia and Oriana—are meant exclusively for adult passengers with Arcadia offering the most traditional cruise experience.
-Britannia is the line’s newest and biggest ship and it features The Retreat, an adults-only covered and open-air terrace offering spa treatments that is reprised on Azura and Ventura.
+Iona is the line’s newest and biggest ship and it features The Retreat, an adults-only covered and open-air terrace offering spa treatments that is reprised on Britannia, Azura and Ventura.
 All ships feature a main dining room as well as a variety of specialty restaurants, some with menus designed by celebrity chefs like Marco Pierre White, Atul Kochhar, and James Martin.
 As far as onboard activities go, one of the most popular is the line’s Strictly Come Dancing series that features guest appearances by professional dancers.

 For Ultra Luxury and Exotic Destinations